neil2025/Destiny-2-Geoguessr/README.md

 ## How to play Old Version
 There are currently two version. **The "OLD VERSION" is no longer supported, and will not receive any more updates.
-1. Go to the NEW VERSION folder
+1. Go to the OLD VERSION folder
 2. Double click the **main.html** file to open the file in your browser.
 3. Click the Play button on the main screen.
 4. A random in-game location will be selected.
 It can be viewed from the grey "Show Location" button which you should be able to see at the bottom of the screen.